 What is the Pilot Recharge/Seawater Intrusion Well Project?

-A Pilot Recharge/Seawater Instrusion well is proposed to be constructed to test the recharge capacity and rate of water that can be effectively stored into the basin to serve as replenishment and create a barrier against seawater intrusion.
+A Pilot Recharge/Seawater Intrusion well will test the recharge capacity and rate of water that can be effectively stored into the basin to serve as replenishment and create a barrier against seawater intrusion.
 The testing will use groundwater (not recycled purified water).
 The District has prepared an initial study/mitigated negative declaration for the project and is also developing the basis of design that will be used to construct, develop, and test this well.
 Additional testing will be done on furthering the geochemical characterization of the aquifer units in this area.
 After testing, the pilot well will be capped and could be used as a permanent seawater intrusion prevention/recharge well if the District goes forward with its proposed Pure Water Soquel project.

-The proposed pilot well would be located at 2701 Cabrillo College Drive in Aptos, California.
+The pilot well is located at 2701 Cabrillo College Drive in Aptos, California.

 What is the Timeline for the Project?

-The proposed pilot well is projected to be constructed in early winter through spring 2019 with pilot testing to follow.
+The pilot well is constructed from early winter through spring 2019 with pilot testing to follow.